Male Rhinoplasty at a Glance

 How is male rhinoplasty different from rhinoplasty for women?

-The fundamental surgical techniques — incision placement, cartilage modification, structural and functional considerations — are the same.
-What differs is the aesthetic framework applied to the surgical plan.
-The male nose has a longer, straighter bridge, wider bony base, more projecting and broader tip, and a lower nasolabial angle than the female nose.
-If a surgeon applies female rhinoplasty aesthetic standards to a male patient, particularly at the tip, the result tends to look over-rotated and inconsistent with the rest of the face.
-Dr Turner’s planning for male patients preserves these masculine proportions throughout every stage of surgery.
+The fundamental surgical techniques, incision placement, cartilage modification, and structural and functional considerations, are the same.
+What differs is the aesthetic framework applied to the plan.
+The male nose has a longer, straighter bridge, a wider bony base, a more projecting and broader tip, and a lower nasolabial angle than the female nose.
+If a surgeon applies female rhinoplasty standards to a male patient, particularly at the tip, the result tends to look over-rotated and inconsistent with the rest of the face.
+Dr Turner’s planning for male patients works to preserve these masculine proportions at every stage.

 Can male rhinoplasty be covered by Medicare?